Kotaimen/georest/doc/api_geo.md

 Name      | Type    | Description
 ----------|---------|--------------------
 `:key`    | string  | Key of the new feature.
 `prefix`  | string  | Optional string to prepend to key when creating a new feature.
-If `:key` not is provied, default value is `feature-`.
+If `:key` not is provided, default value is `feature-`.

 #### Request